Robust discrete choice models with t-distributed kernel errors: Simulation study

-Figure \ref{fig:robit_sim_nu} shows the posterior distribution of the DOF parameter $\nu$ of the MNR model along with the corresponding true parameter value used in the generation of the data.
-It can be seen that Algorithm \ref{algo:mnr} performs well at recovering the DOF parameter of the MNR model.
-From Figures \ref{fig:robit_sim_beta} and \ref{fig:robit_sim_sigma} in Appendix \ref{app:sim1}, we can conclude that Algorithm \ref{algo:mnr} also does an excellent job at recovering the remaining parameters $\boldsymbol{\beta}$ and $\boldsymbol{\Sigma}$.
+Figure \ref{fig:robit_sim_nu} shows the marginal posterior distribution of the DOF parameter $\nu$ of the MNR model along with the corresponding true parameter value used in the generation of the data.
+It can be seen that Algorithm \ref{algo:mnr} performs well at recovering the DOF parameter of the MNR model since the true parameter value is well contained within the 95\% central credible interval.
+From Figures \ref{fig:robit_sim_beta} and \ref{fig:robit_sim_sigma} in Appendix \ref{app:sim1}, we can further conclude that Algorithm \ref{algo:mnr} also does an excellent job recovering the remaining parameters $\boldsymbol{\beta}$ and $\boldsymbol{\Sigma}$.

-Table \ref{tab:sim1_quad_loss} compares the in-sample fit of the MNP, MNR and Gen-MNR models in terms of the quadratic loss (QL), which is defined as $\text{QL} = \sum_{i=1}^{N} \sum_{j=1}^{J} \left ( p_{nj} - \hat{p}_{nj} \right )^{2}$, where $p_{nj}$ is the true choice probability simulated at the true parameter values that $y_{n} = j$ is realised, and where $\hat{p}_{nj}$ is the corresponding fitted choice probability.
-The MNR model offers the best fit to the data.
-Interestingly, the Gen-MNR model with multiple DOF parameters performs slightly worse than the simpler MNR model.
-A possible explanation for the inability of the Gen-MNR model to perform as well as the MNR model is that the estimation of multiple DOF parameters incurs a greater simulation error.
-Nonetheless, both the MNR and Gen-MNR models outperform the MNP model by a substantial margin.

-Finally, we contrast the elasticity estimates of the three models by considering two scenarios.
-Table \ref{tab:sim1_elas} enumerates the aggregate arc elasticities computed for each of the three models along with the corresponding true aggregate arc elasticities.
-In the first scenario, we manipulate the first alternative-specific attribute of the under-represented second alternative.
-We observe that the MNR and Gen-MNR models produce direct aggregate arc elasticities, which are much closer to the truth than the direct aggregate arc elasticities of the MNP model.
-For example, for a 10\% increase in the considered attribute, the true direct aggregate arc elasticity is 1.08.
-Whilst the MNR and Gen-MNR models give direct elasticities of 1.04 and 1.02, respectively, the MNP model produces a substantially lower direct elasticity of 0.85.
-In the second scenario, we manipulate the first alternative-specific attributes of the well-represented first alternative.
-In this scenario, the models perform equally well at recovering the true aggregate arc elasticities.